krgross/bma590-course-notes/docs/index.md

 ## NULL
 ```

+Note that we no longer receive the warnings that we had received previously, because now we are guaranteed that the model will yield probabilities between 0 and 1.
 Back-transforming to the original scale recovers the previous MLEs:

 ```r
 (a.mle <- invLogit(frog.mle$par[1]))